ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/collect.md

   <div class="card card-body">
   <span>
     <p>
-      <a href="https://clinical-genomics.scilifelab.se/" target="_blank">Clinical Genomics</a> facilitates the translation of new high-throughput (HTP) techniques, such as next-generation sequencing (NGS), into clinical use, in order to meet the needs from translational researchers and clinicians in healthcare and public health systems.
+      Clinical Genomics facilitates the translation of new high-throughput (HTP) techniques, such as next-generation sequencing (NGS), into clinical use, in order to meet the needs from translational researchers and clinicians in healthcare and public health systems.
     </p>
     <ul>
       <li> Advanced data analytics</li>